Return to the BUILD

 This issue was nice and simple!
 I did plug this back into the car, power it on, and checked that it lit up correctly.
 I did not want to take a picture of that until the rest of the reactor deck is complete.
-All of these parts are plastic.

 Issue 114 – Reactor: Drum Details